CSE-151A-Group-Wildfire/CSE-151A-Project/README.md

 ### Believability of Results

 The results, particularly from the KNN model, are believable given the dataset and preprocessing steps.
 The low MSE values for temperature and sea pressure indicate that the model effectively captured the patterns in the data.
-However, the moderate MSE for wind speed suggests that this variable's inherent variability requires more sophisticated modeling techniques.
+However, the moderate MSE for wind speed suggests that this variable's inherent variability requires more sophisticated modeling techniques.Reflecting on our project, we recognize several areas for improvement.
+One key area is the use of more features to predict weather patterns. **Generally, weather patterns are cyclical throughout the day, so we initially used the hour to capture these overall patterns.** However, incorporating additional weather variables, such as atmospheric pressure, precipitation, and cloud cover, could enhance model accuracy.
+Advanced feature engineering techniques, such as creating interaction terms or using principal component analysis (PCA), could also improve model performance.
+Extensive hyperparameter tuning and addressing data quality issues, particularly handling missing values and outliers, are crucial for reliable predictions.
+Implementing cross-validation techniques, such as time-series split, could help in better evaluating model performance and reducing overfitting.

 ### Shortcomings